Charles Hart (lyricist)

-Charles Hart is an English lyricist, librettist and songwriter arguably best known for his work on The Phantom of the Opera as well as a number of other musicals and operas for both stage and television.
+Charles Hart is an English lyricist, librettist and songwriter.
+He is perhaps best known for his work on The Phantom of the Opera as well as a number of other musicals and operas for both stage and television.

 Life and works

 Hart was born in London in 1961, the son of George Wilson Hart, an antiquarian book dealer, and Juliet Lavinia Hart (née Byam Shaw), actress.
 His parents had met as actors through theatre but his maternal grand-parents, Glen Byam Shaw and Angela Baddeley, continued actively working in theatre and music throughout his childhood.
 Hart began writing lyrics as a child, some of which were "dark and contemplative – precociously murderous and quite, quite feisty".
 He went to school in Maidenhead over the same period when his grandmother was starring in a London stage production of Stephen Sondheim's A Little Night Music.
 Hart went on to study music at Robinson College, Cambridge, followed by postgraduate studies at the Guildhall School of Music and Drama in music composition in 1984.
 Soon after leaving Guildhall, Hart came to the attention of Andrew Lloyd Webber and Cameron Mackintosh, while they were judging the Vivian Ellis awards.
 Webber hired him as a lyricist for The Phantom of the Opera a year later, which opened in 1986.
 In an interview published the day before the opening of Phantom, Hart said, "my ambition was to be an English Sondheim.
 Being a lyricist is the ideal job for a university-educated dilettante, because it uses up all the rubbish in your education."

 In 1990, during Stephen Sondheim’s tenure as “Professor of Musical Theatre” at Oxford, Hart linked up with like-minded writers George Stiles, Anthony Drewe and Howard Goodall, and in 1992, they founded the Mercury Workshop.
 The collaborative merged with the New Musical Alliance to become Mercury Musical Developments in 1999 and is today a registered charity whose patron was Stephen Sondheim.
 Hart went on to collaborate with Howard Goodall on a number of successful musicals.